| |

 Constitution: referendum of 27 November 1996 (declared illegitimate by the international

-community) adopted a new constitution massing power in the hands of the president; signed into
+community) adopted a new constitution massing power in the hands of the president; signed

 law on 28 November 1996